konung/spree-html-invoice/README.markdown

 If you need server-side pdf generation, use the spree-print-invoice extension.

-Currently only ONE PAGE invoices are supported (about 20 line items), otherwise the layout just flows over.
-So no repeating headers/footers stuff.

 INSTALLATION
 ============

-1. The gem relies only on the prawn gem, to install you need to add the following lines to your Gemfile
+1. To install you need to add the following lines to your Gemfile (no external dependendies)

     gem 'spree_html_invoice' , :git => 'git://github.com/dancinglightning/spree-html-invoice.git'